-On the whole having Serafina join our little group was a good thing.
+We now had two female cats in our “inner group”, Serafina and Cookie.
+I decided that on balance, this was a good thing.
 We’d all upped our game somewhat.
-I certainly hadn’t embarrassed myself in the catnip again and Squeak had not only lost his winter coat but had put himself on a self-imposed diet.
-It seemed to be working although it was hard to tell.
-When Serafina was around he either seemed to be holding his breath to suck his stomach in or he would retreat to the nearby shrubbery so that she could only see his face which was carefully arranged into a sultry, smouldering look.
-The stomach-sucking was rather amusing as he could only manage a high-pitched squeak when he was holding his breath in like that, something which caused me to wonder if this might be how his name had originated.
-Ron on the other hand, was relaxed as usual although he did say ‘pardon me’ after one of his eye-wateringly evil-smelling far- … bouts of flatulence.
+I hadn’t embarrassed myself in the catnip again and Squeak had not only lost his winter coat but had put himself on a self-imposed diet.
+It appeared to be working although it was difficult to tell.
+When Cookie was around he either seemed to be holding his breath to suck his stomach in or he would retreat to the nearby shrubbery so that she could only see his face which was carefully arranged into a sultry, smouldering look.
+The stomach-sucking was rather amusing as he could only manage a high-pitched squeak when he was holding his breath in like that, which made me to wonder if this might be how he’d got his name.
+Ron on the other hand, was relaxed as usual although he did say ‘pardon me’ after letting loose a fugitive zephyr of eye-watering proportions.

-The only problem with Serafina was that she was continually trying to rope us into some socially responsible cause and wanted us to form committees and distribute leaflets.
-We were normally able to divert her but on this particular occasion, to coin a rather unpleasant phrase – she was like a dog with a bone.
+The problem with Serafina was that she was continually trying to rope us into some socially responsible cause and wanted us to form committees and create what she called “awareness campaigns.”
+Sometimes we were able to divert her but on this occasion, to coin a rather unpleasant phrase – she was like a dog with a bone.

 “I take it you’ve all read this,” she said thrusting a well-manicured paw onto a picture that looked to be a feline family tree.
 Before Ron or I could answer in the negative or Squeak could, well … squeak, she continued earnestly:

 “Did you know that if one unspayed cat has two boy kittens and two girl kittens, then eight months later there are twelve new kittens.
-Then after sixteen months when those twelve kittens have had kittens, there are thirty-six kittens which added to the twelve kittens and the four kittens makes fifty-four kittens from one unsprayed cat!”
-She paused triumphantly as though she had just successfully made all of us understand a complicated point beyond all possible dispute.
+Then after sixteen months when those twelve kittens have had kittens, there are thirty-six kittens which added to the twelve kittens and the four kittens makes fifty-four kittens from one unspayed cat!”
+She paused triumphantly as though she had successfully proved a complicated point beyond all possible dispute.
 Which she hadn’t.
-My brain had turned to wool whilst Ron’s was turning elsewhere.
+Squeak nodded sagely but I could tell he was struggling to get his head round it, meanwhile my brain turned to wool and Ron’s had wandered off elsewhere.

 “Who is this unspayed cat?” enquired Ron, as if hopeful of procuring a name and address.